irmen/Pyro4/docs/source/nameserver.rst

 Using the name server with pickle serializer
 ============================================
-If you find yourself in the situation where you have to use the pickle serializer, you have to pay attention when also using the name server.
+If you find yourself in the unfortunate situation where you absolutely have to use the pickle serializer, you have to pay attention when also using the name server.
 Because pickle is disabled by default, the name server will not reply to messages from clients that are using the pickle serializer, unless you enable pickle in the name server as well.